mikaylab335/Bolduc-EDA-2022/README.md

 # Bolduc-EDA-2022

-## Correlation Between COVID Cases and Vaccination Status Among Different Age Groups in the U.S.
+# Correlation Between COVID Cases and Vaccination Status Among Different Age Groups in the U.S.
+### Author: Mikayla Bolduc
+### Affiliation: Minnesota State University Moorhead Biosciences

 ## Abstract
 COVID-19 vaccinations in the U.S. first became available to select populations, such as the elderly and immunocompromised, back in June 2020, right after COVID-19 broke out in March.
 Fast forward to present day where vaccinations are available to everyone, along with the development of a booster shot.
 However, since then, vaccines have become a very controversial topic.